Senate district 70 – Ostrava-City: 2016 election

-2016 election election was held as part of 2016 Czech Senate election.
+The 2016 election was held as part of the 2016 Czech Senate election.
 Independent candidate Liana Janáčková was considered the front-runner of the election.
 Social democratic candidate Josef Pravda was considered her main rival.
 Janáčková was eventually defeated by Zdeněk Nytra, candidate of right wing parties.

 First candidates appeared in March 2016.
 Incumbent senator Antonín Maštalíř decided to not run.
 Civic Democratic Party decided to nominate Chairman of Moravia-Silesian firefighters Zdeněk Nytra.
 Nytra stated that he wants to geet support from other right wing parties, notably TOP 09.
 TOP 09 endorsed Nytra in April 2016.
 Nytra was eventually registered as an independent candidate due to a conflict of his partisan affiliation with a newly passed law that banned him from running as a partisan candidate due to his position as a Chairman of Firefighters.
 Nytra also received support from Freeholder Party of the Czech Republic.
 Christian democrats nominated former Chairman of Czech television Ilja Racek.
 Communists nominated Ivan Strachoň.
 Political movement INDEPENDENTS nominated Liana Janáčková, Mayor of Mariánské Hory.
 Social democrats were yet to decide their nominee.
 Social democratic nomination was pursued by Josef Pravda, Vladimír Majer and Marian Starý.
 In April 2016, Social democrats nominated Josef Pravda.
 ANO 2011 nominated Radim Babinec.
 Dawn - National Coalition nominated Chairwoman of Czech energetic regulation bureau Alena Vitásková who faced criminal trial for corruption.
 Janáčková was considered front-runner while Social democratic nominee Josef Pravda was seen as her main rival.
 Zdeněk Nytra was also considered a serious contender.
 There were 10 candidates overall.
 Zdeněk Nytra ran a contact campaign.
 He was attending meetings with people.
 Nytra stated that he wants to focus on safety and readability of laws if he is elected.
 Liana Janáčková also led campaign for regional election.
 Her campaign gained attention for giving matches to voters.
 Candidate of Dawn Alena Vitásková focused during campaign on Zdeněk Bakala.
 She promised to ensure investigation of OKD case.
 Vitásková herself faced criminal trial which led to suspicion that she wants to get immunity by winning the election.